Bite-sized Learning: Small, Short and Focused

 Image of bite-sized cereal

-Have you ever wondered, “Do my students get it?”
-Did you ever explain material in class, only to find that the next class session no one remembers the key points?
-As a result, they don’t do well in class.
+Do your students struggle to remember key points from your lectures?
+Research suggests that learners need to revisit information multiple times and in different ways to move it from short-term to long-term memory.
 Research on how the brain learns suggests that learners must visit information multiple times and in different ways and repeat practice of learned material or skill to move it from short term to long term memory (Hattie and Yates, 2014).
-The research also suggests that spaced instruction is better for the memory than massive instruction, and therefore, learning should be spaced out over time.
+Research also suggests that spaced instruction is better for the memory than massive instruction, and therefore, learning should be spaced out over time.

-Microlearning is a teaching strategy that uses a series of short segments of content combined with short activities.
-It is also called bite-sized learning because it utilizes small, well planned, bite-sized chunks of units or activities.
-Research on microlearning points out its very real benefits.
-For example, a study by Giurgiu (2017) found that smaller chunks of content helped students to better retain information and perform better in an end-of-course test.
-Another study by Liu, Wei, and Gao (2016) found that students’ interest in learning and understanding the material significantly improved.
-Here are some steps you can take to create microlearning and help consolidate learning in long term memory:
+Microlearning is a teaching strategy that utilizes small, well-planned units or activities in the form of short segments of content combined with micro activities.
+It is also known as bite-sized learning.
+Research on microlearning indicates its various benefits.
+For instance, a study by Giurgiu (2017) revealed that smaller chunks of content improved students’ retention of information and performance in an end-of-course test.
+Similarly, Liu, Wei, and Gao (2016) found that students’ interest in learning and understanding the material significantly improved.

 Break down your content